jbrekes/sql_queries/churn-calculation/README.md

 ---

-Please note that you might need to adapt the content to match your specific use case, organization, and style preferences.
+Feel free to modify the content to match your specific use case, organization, and style preferences.